Sphingobacterium olei: Genetics and genome

-S. olei has a genome of 5.41million base pairs, which contains 4737 protein-coding genes and has a 40.6% GC content.
+Sphingobacterium olei has a genome of 5.41million base pairs, which contains 4737 protein-coding genes and has a 40.6% GC content.

-S. olei shared 98.3% genetic similarity to S. alkalisoli, another species under the genus Sphingobacterium, and less than 96% similarity to other reported members of the genus Sphingobacterium.
+Sphingobacterium olei shared 98.3% genetic similarity to S. alkalisoli, another species under the genus Sphingobacterium, and less than 96% similarity to other reported members of the genus Sphingobacterium.

 Although S. olei has similar genome size and features to other sphingobacteria, some differences could be observed.
 For example, S. olei has fewer genes that are putatively involved in cofactors, vitamins, prosthetic groups, pigments, cell wall and capsule, and phosphorus metabolism compared to S. alkalisoli.
 Meanwhile, more genes involved in nitrogen metabolism, sulfur metabolism, cell division and cell cycle have been putatively identified in S. olei compared to S. alkalisoli.
 These differences might be due to different habitats of the strains.
 S. alkalisoli is found in saline-alkaline soil of the same geographical region.

-S. olei encodes for significantly more hydrolase enzymes than other sphingobacteria.
+Sphingobacterium olei encodes for significantly more hydrolase enzymes than other sphingobacteria.
 Its genome contains 146 hydrolase genes, accounting for 3% of the total genes.
 Hydrolysis, a chemical reaction that hydrolases catalyze, has been shown to be a key step in herbicide degradation.

 Metabolism and biochemistry

-S. olei is resistant to antibiotics including chloromycetin, kanamycin, polymyxin B, streptomycin, amikacin, gentamicin, lincomycin, novobiocin and neomycin.
+Sphingobacterium olei is resistant to antibiotics including chloromycetin, kanamycin, polymyxin B, streptomycin, amikacin, gentamicin, lincomycin, novobiocin and neomycin.

 Some key biochemical activities differ between S. olei and other strains of Sphingobacterium.
 S. olei assimilated capric acid and trisodium citrate, but not l-arabinose, d-mannose and d-mannitol.
 Oxidase activity was detected in S. olei but not in S. alkalisoli.
 The comparison of cellular fatty acid profiles revealed that the concentrations of iso-C15 : 0 and iso-C17 : 0 3-OH in S. olei were much lower than those in S. alkalisoli, while the concentration of summed feature 3 in S. olei was much higher than that in S. alkalisoli.
 In the polar lipid profiles, sphingophospholipid and two unknown phospholipids (PL1, PL2) were present in S. alkalisoli but not detected in S. olei; however, PGLs and Ls were present in S. olei but not detected in S. alkalisoli.